Pierre Terrail, seigneur de Bayard: Early life

 Bayard was born at the Château Bayard, Dauphiné (near Pontcharra, Isère) in southern France.
 He served as a page to the young Duke Charles I of Savoy until March 1490, when the Duke died of an illness.

-At age thirteen he came to the attention of King Charles VIII of France when he put on a remarkable display of horsemanship for the Duke of Savoy that earned him the nickname "piquet" (spur).
+At age thirteen he came to the attention of King Charles VIII of France when he put on a remarkable display of horsemanship for the Duke of Savoy that earned him the nickname piquet (spur).

 1490 – Service of King Charles VIII of France

 Chevalier Bayard in a 16th-century French school painting.

 1490 – Man at arms of Louis de Luxembourg

 In 1490 Bayard took service as a man-at-arms in the household of Louis de Luxembourg, the seigneur de Ligny (November 1490) and a favorite of King Charles VIII of France.
 As a youth, Bayard was distinguished by his looks, charming manner, and skill in the tiltyard.

-On 20 July 1494 a tourney was held in Lyons, attended by the king and his court.
+On 20 July 1494, a tournée was held in Lyons, attended by the king and his court.
 Though not yet eighteen, Bayard won the highest honors, again coming to the attention of the king.